-US dressage rider, trainer and author Jane Savoie, who passed away in December 2020, shares some useful exercises to help horses that tend to change late behind in a flying change
+US dressage rider, trainer and author Jane Savoie, who passed away in December 2020, shared some useful exercises to help horses that tend to change late behind in a flying change

 When learning this movement, some horses find it difficult to change both front and hind legs simultaneously during a single stride, resulting in a flying change that is “late behind”, meaning the front legs change first and the hind legs switch a stride or more later.
 While this isn’t a problem for jumpers, in dressage this error will be heavily penalised.